aspect-build/.github/.github/pull_request_template.md

 - Refactor (a code change that neither fixes a bug or adds a new feature)
 - Performance (a code change that improves performance)
 - Documentation (updates to documentation or READMEs)
-- Chore (any other change that doesn't affect source or test files)
+- Chore (any other change that doesn't affect source or test files, such as configuration)

 **For changes visible to end-users**